Come tour the bookstore of equations.... Read more

 Cleary math education needs more *something*.
 But more *what*?...
 Read more

-From the workshop of potential literature....
+Come tour the bookstore of equations....
 Read more

 The inaugural math puzzle for Science News....
 Read more